tararoshan/monkeytype-bot/README.md

 # monkeytype-bot
-A bot that lets you have whatever wpm on [monkeytype.com](monkeytype.com)!
+A bot that lets you have any wpm on [monkeytype.com](monkeytype.com)!

 ## To run
 To run, type `npm run typetest`, the shortcut I defined in package.json for `npx ts-node index.ts`.